mscherotter/TranscoderExtension/README.md

 LogoFileToken | String | the SharedStorageAccessManager token for a square .png image at 50x50 px minimum size

 ### Get Source Formats
+Get the source formats that the app service supports
 #### Input
 Property | Type | Description
 -------- | ---- | -----------